hkothari90/SwiftAR/README.md

 ### MeasureAR
 - **Measurement Feature**: Measure real-world distances and length/height of real world objects.
-- **AR Model Placement**: Drag and drop 3D objects into the real world.

 ### RoomAR
 - **AR Model Placement**: Drag and drop 3D objects into the real world.